Testing Machine Learning Systems: Code, Data and Models

 As we're developing tests for our application's components, it's important to know how well we're covering our code base and to know if we've missed anything.
 We can use the Coverage library to track and visualize how much of our codebase our tests account for.
 With pytest, it's even easier to use this package thanks to the pytest-cov plugin.

-python3 -m pytest --cov tagifai --cov-report html
+python3 -m pytest tests/code --cov madewithml --cov-report html --disable-warnings

 Warning